 Bell was quick to point out that, “There is a widespread notion that lenders are looking to take advantage of borrowers.
 This is misguided; lenders are in the business of making loans, not owning real estate.
 No lender ever wants to foreclose, if it can be avoided.
 Foreclosure, however, is often the routine manner of terminating a reverse mortgage.”

 Mancini testified that non-borrowing spouses are in a much better position following the publication of Mortgagee Letter 2019-15 earlier this week.
-“The only two issues that remain for non-borrowing spouses are to extend foreclosure deferral to situations where the borrower has moved out of the home for health reasons but has not yet passed away (Note: this issue was addressed in the Waters-Heck bill).
+“The only two issues that remain for non-borrowing spouses are to extend foreclosure deferral to situations where the borrower has moved out of the home for health reasons but has not yet passed away.
 The second issue is for loans originated after 2014, HUD should make the same change that it made for pre-2014 loans (in ML 19-15) to eliminate the requirement to show good marketable title or legal right to remain.
 With those additional fixes we would be in good shape.”
+(Note: Both issues were addressed in Mortgagee Letter 2021-08.)

 Cackley discussed a GAO report released prior to the hearing that called for better oversight of reverse mortgage servicers.